KSSwimmy/Conduct-UX-Research-and-Test-Early-Concepts/Week2/README.md

 When you’re choosing whether to conduct a moderated or an unmoderated usability study, there are a lot of things to consider!
 Both can help you get the research data you need to improve your product; it’s just a matter of deciding which one will do it better.
 Keeping these advantages and disadvantages in mind can help you make the right choice for your specific project and research goals.

 ---
+### Explore usability study best practices: Before the study begins

+How to begin a moderated usability study

+1. Buid a rapport with participants
+2. Thank participants for coming
+2. Remind participants to be open and honest
+4. Have participants fill out paperwork, like an NDA
+5. Explain the focus of the study and what participants will give feedback on
+6. Establish ground rules for the study
+7. Remind Participants that they are not being tested
+8. Keep your emotions neutral

+---